fsclyde/ssl-scanner/README.md

 # SSL-Scanner
 SSL domain list vulnerability Scanner.
-This module is a simple URL scanner which will use the SSL scanner to scan a specify list of domains and disclose the top of vulnerable domain.
+This module is a simple URL scanner which will use the SSL scanner to scan a specify list of domains and disclose the top of vulnerable domains.

 **This module requiered to use the module SSL Scanner**